Parralogic/AutoBackup/READme.txt

 Ex:
 in terminal after running the script ./usb-backup.sh create a cron job with root/sudo
+**Needs to be executed as a root/sudo user because of the mount command and blkid command

 sudo crontab -e <<This command might ask you to select a text editor select nano 00 11,16 * * * /home/username/directoryname/AutoBackup/usb-backup.sh << add this line to the end of the file with YOUR info, modify it to YOUR liking. save and exit